BawdyAnarchist/quBSD/Future_Development.md

 - Auto remove password from unprivleged usbvm user

 Expand install options
-- Can select to merge zroo and zusr with other existing dataset/mount
+- Can select to merge zroot and zusr with other existing dataset/mount

 0SERV Default and 0serv-template
-  - You will need to chown the www directory structures
   - Integrate into install script
-  - Certainly is alot of work to do on integrating this better (difficult caz lots of options.
-Is there really a base?)
+  - www and usr diretories are quite large.
+Script integration:
+  	- at quBSD installation, copy files over from 0serv
+     - qb-create should in realtime copy over usr/local/etc from 0serv
+     - There might even be problems with pkg-upgrade operating on this dir
+	- Make sure to chown the directories as appropriate

 nicvm
   - Make it a Linux VM so that it can use all the wireless protocols.